TL;DR

 AI Fitness Coaches vs Human Trainers: The Reality Check

-The fitness industry loves to position AI coaching as either a revolutionary replacement for human trainers or dismiss it entirely.
+The fitness industry loves to position AI coaching as either a revolutionary replacement for human trainers or to dismiss it entirely.
 The truth sits somewhere between these extremes.

 Where AI Coaching Wins